github/gh-ost/README.md

 #### Testing on replica

+Newcomer?
+We think you would enjoy building trust with this tool.
+You can ask `gh-ost` to simulate a migration on a replica -- this will not affect data on master and will not actually do a complete migration.
+It will operate on a replica, and end up with two tables: the original (untouched), and the migrated.
+You will have your chance to compare the two and verify the tool works to your satisfaction.

 ```
 gh-ost --conf=.my.cnf --database=mydb --table=mytable --verbose --alter="engine=innodb" --execute --initially-drop-ghost-table --initially-drop-old-table -max-load=Threads_connected=30 --switch-to-rbr --chunk-size=2500 --cut-over=two-step --exact-rowcount --test-on-replica --verbose
 ```